maxxiimo/the-front-end-manifesto/mobile-foundation.md

 ### Plan of Attack

 At the end of this chapter Dan Pickett the founder of [LaunchWare][] describes several different methods to tackle mobile on Ruby on Rails, but for this chapter we will need to choose one approach to build our mobile foundation.
 Perhaps in the next book "Mobile on Rails" we can dive in even further.
-For now, here are three possibilities:
+For now, here are three possibilities we will explore:

-1. Detecting user agents to serve mobile specific markup and styles.
+1. Detecting screen sizes via media queries to serve up responsive styles.

-2. Detecting screen sizes via media queries to serve up responsive styles.
+2. Detecting user agents to serve mobile specific markup and styles.

 3. A hybrid of 1 and 2.

 Personally I like to separate concerns but include responsive design within this separation since there is no one size fits all in mobile, so I tend to use option three.
-Fortunately, I'm not alone in this thinking:
+I'm not alone in this thinking:

 > Now, oftentimes, people think about device detection as a "one or the other" sort of thing.
 Either you’re doing responsive design or you’re using device detection to route people to separate templates, and that you would choose one of those two options; you wouldn’t build something that uses both.
 But we’ve actually combined responsive design with server-side detection quite a bit.
 \- [Jason Grigsby – Mobile-First Responsive Design][Jason Grigsby]

 I don't think an all or nothing approach really makes sense as a rule of thumb.
 Let the situation dictate the solution.
 Here are some thoughts on option 1 versus option 2:

 - Keep them separate and you can serve lighter, device specific stylesheet, JavaScript and images.
 This translates to less complexity and better performance.
 - As applications grow and user needs change, it might become necessary to separate mobile out completely.
 If you start out separate this transition might be easier.